the-world-machine/bot/README.md

 ```
 This should install all dependencies needed to run the bot.

-### Step 2: bot-config.yml
+### Step 2: Fill in configs
-There is file called `bot-config.yml.example` which has stuff to configure the bot, including the bot token, database endpoints and api keys.
-Rename or duplicate this file to `bot-config.yml` in the same folder and fill it in.
+There is file called `bot-config.example.yml` which has stuff to configure the bot, including the bot token, database endpoints and api keys.
+Rename or duplicate this file to `bot-config.yml` in the same folder and fill it in. <br>
+A similar file is also located in the lavalink directory.

 ### Step 3: Running the bot.
 ```commandline